Golden Eagle - Caspian Odyssey

 Today enjoy an extended visit to the magnificent Lake Issyk-Kul, a true natural wonder nestled in the heart of the Kyrgyz mountains.
 Stretching over 170 kms in length and up to 70 kms wide, it is recognised as the second-largest alpine lake in the world.
 Its name, meaning “warm lake”, reflects its remarkable resistance to freezing – the result of a unique combination of depth, mineral richness, and geothermal activity beneath its surface.
 Framed by towering, snow-capped peaks, the lake offers a serene beauty.

 Immerse yourself in the rich nomadic heritage of Kyrgyzstan with a private cultural event along the lake’s shores.
 A captivating display of traditional sports and games that have been passed down through generations.
 While archery may be familiar, few have encountered the spectacle of horseback wrestling, hunting with majestic Golden Eagles, or “ordo” – a strategic game played with cow kneecaps.
 A celebration of steppe culture, this is a rare and enthralling glimpse into a way of life that continues to flourish in the highlands of Central Asia.
-After the festival there will be the option to visit the outdoor Museum of the Petroglyphs before returning to the Golden Eagle for the Farewell Dinner.
+After the festival there will be the option to visit the outdoor Museum of the Petroglyphs before returning to the Golden Eagle for a Farewell Dinner.

 Day 15 : Almaty